The Trivium/Socrates Cafe

 So, what does this have to do with the Trivium and discussion?

 “The earliest evidence linking Masonry to the Seven Liberal Arts and Sciences is the Regius Poem, possibly written by a monk from Llanthony Priory, Monmoushire, around 1390”

 This poem proclaimed that Masonry has always been associated with “Grammar, Logicke, Rhetorick, Arithmatic, Geometry, Musick, and Astronomie.”
 This is an unmistakable reference to the 7 liberal arts composed of the Trivium (Grammar, Logic, and Rhetoric) and the Quadrivium (Arithmetic, Geometry, Music, and Astronomy).

 In looking at the ritual and lectures one can see the Enlightenment ideas over and over.
 The various philosophic paths are represented as well.
 So, it is very likely that Masonic Lodges were in fact places of great learning and discussion about topics of great importance to all men in an atmosphere of safety and cooperation.

 People everywhere are realizing this practice of getting people together to obtain critical thinking skills and the art of holding discussions have been missing in our society for some time.

 Our charitable contribution to the community is to get people thinking and sharing views on important questions.
 Not just surface discussion but deep thinking, challenging your beliefs, really digging down, enabling you to figure out why you believe what you believe.

-Our ritual and lectures repeatedly teach us skills for better learning and improving oneself.
+Our rituals and lectures repeatedly teach us skills for better learning and improving ourselves.
 How?